drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

     when it gets in position to be exploded.
   * **RockRoach**
     * Marcy - EagleEye Lynx
-    * Fargo - 1/TurnGreen Lynx
+    * Fargo - TurnGreen Lynx
     * Lynx - 3/3
     * Fargo - 2/2/2
     * Lynx - 3/3